BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ```
     task.resume()
 ```
-And that's "all" there is to doing that RPC interaction by hand using a program language such as Swift.
+And that's "all" there is to doing that RPC interaction by hand using a programming language such as Swift.

 > :pray: **THANKS:** Thanks to @Fonta1n3 who provided the [main code](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/issues/137) for our RPC Transmitter.